If you're looking for in-depth study of contextual theology in an academically rigorous way, a PhD could be for you.

 The postgraduate research programmes in Contextual Theology followed by our current students are validated by the University of Manchester.
 Though research study inevitably involves many hours of study alone, we create many opportunities for those on our programmes to come together for support and encouragement.
 There is opportunity to discuss and present research findings, to share best practice, and to develop the skills needed for intensive research.
 These are rich occasions of community and friendship, as well as enabling new learning to take place.

 We are in the process of transferring validation of our postgraduate research programmes and hope that the new arrangements will be finalised before long.
 Further information will be made available as soon as possible, and please contact Registry in you need to know more.

-Any strong, relevant work experience will be considered on a case-by-case basis.
 A high standard of written and spoken English is required.

 We offer research opportunities in all areas of contextual theology and ministry, including, but not limited to:

 All our research students are allocated a supervisory team comprised of a main supervisor with significant previous supervisory experience, plus one or more co-supervisors with specialist subject knowledge in the student’s field of interest.
 If you are on our research programmes, you can expect regular on-going individual supervision support, and you will be expected to attend our research training days three times a year.
 The University of Manchester also offers its own programme of research training events which are available to our postgraduate research students.

 Our Virtual Learning Site, Moodle, provides you with key information, documents and resources related to your research programmes.
 As well as having access to our own library and learning resources, students enrolled on our postgraduate research programme also have full access to resources in the University of Manchester Library.